heremaps/gluecodium/README.md

 Boolean flag is also possible but does nothing.

 ## Caching of output files
-Activation of caching feature in Genium tool is done by passing the command line option, like:
+Activation of caching feature in Gluecodium tool is done by passing the command line option, like:

 ```bash
 ./generate -enableCaching -input <input folder> -output <output folder>
 ```

-Running Genium tool with this option will generate a directory called `.cache` inside `<output folder>` (regardless of `-enableCaching` option, caching gets automatically deactivated in case no valid output directory is given).
-Inside this folder Genium creates the cache index files (`cpp`, `android` and `swift`) which contain hash values of all output files written in current run by the corresponding generator.
-By utilizing the hash values, Genium is able to prevent files from being overwritten with exact same content on subsequent runs.
+Running Gluecodium tool with this option will generate a directory called `.cache` inside `<output folder>` (regardless of `-enableCaching` option, caching gets automatically deactivated in case no valid output directory is given).
+Inside this folder Gluecodium creates the cache index files (`cpp`, `android` and `swift`) which contain hash values of all output files written in current run by the corresponding generator.
+By utilizing the hash values, Gluecodium is able to prevent files from being overwritten with exact same content on subsequent runs.

-Additionally, files written in former Genium tool runs which are not generated in current run will be removed from built folder together with their cache entries.
+Additionally, files written in former Gluecodium tool runs which are not generated in current run will be removed from built folder together with their cache entries.

 They are two situations where all cache contents get automatically deleted:

 * If an error occurs while generating files (because then, consistency between hash values and file system cannot be guaranteed).
-* If Genium gets started with disabled caching, but on a folder containing cache index files (Genium might alter file contents of existing files or remove files etc. which could lead to inconsistent cache).
+* If Gluecodium gets started with disabled caching, but on a folder containing cache index files (Gluecodium might alter file contents of existing files or remove files etc. which could lead to inconsistent cache).

 ## License